 Currently Black Grove is partnered with Springlake Angus in Lynch, NE, the Legacy herd for RR Rito 707 genetics.
 Black Grove and Springlake are partnering on flushes, donors and an annual production sale at the Springlake Ranch.
-In addition, Black Grove now has a recip herd in NE.
 The cattle from these two historic herds are performing extremely well in both regions of the country.

 Walter sees the beef business as an exciting playing field with tremendous strides being made in the scientific research arenas.
 Feed conversion and longevity are subjects that Walter has a great deal of interest in and as a former banker, he is well aware that these are two of the largest cost components of producing beef.
 He hopes the American Angus Association will work with private researchers and universities to address these subjects taking into consideration the environmental differences in each region of the country.

 The Angus Association has the cattle industry's most sophisticated data base.
 But Walter believes there is a positive bias towards new generations of genetics in the Association's software, similar to that which existed in the dairy industry’s software and a negative bias against older proven material genetics.
 This is validated by the Association twice discounting the EPD’s of the older proven cattle.
-He believes the Association's embracing DNA technology along with actual performance data is key long term to providing more accurate information and projections.
+He believes the Association's embracing DNA technology along with actual performance data is key long term to providing even more accurate information and projections.

-High input (terminal) cattle with the largest Milk EPD, IMF and $B numbers or the highest growth EPD's for weaning and yearling weights may be ideal for the feed lots and CAB.
-But they require high feed input and they are not the most profitable genetics for cow calf operations in every region in the country.
-The high input cattle are perfect for some geographic areas, but not all.
+Terminal Trait (High Input) cattle with the largest Milk EPD and $B numbers or the highest growth EPD's for weaning and yearling weights may be ideal for the feed lots and CAB.
+But they require high feed input and they are not the most profitable genetics for cow calf operations.
+Both bulls and heifer calves out of terminal genetics should be sent to the feed lots.

 Walter would like the association to be more supportive of the various types of cattle we need in the different environments in which the membership operates.
 Value creation for our members is a function of one's return on investment in one's own environment.